MicrosoftDocs/win32/desktop-src/Shutdown/wm-queryendsession.md

-﻿---
+---
-Description: 'The WM\_QUERYENDSESSION message is sent when the user chooses to end the session or when an application calls one of the system shutdown functions.' ms.assetid: '7ad73444-f1f6-4b73-8450-0580b146a5a6'
+Description: The WM\_QUERYENDSESSION message is sent when the user chooses to end the session or when an application calls one of the system shutdown functions. ms.assetid: 7ad73444-f1f6-4b73-8450-0580b146a5a6
-title: 'WM\_QUERYENDSESSION message'
+title: WM\_QUERYENDSESSION message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_QUERYENDSESSION message